Los Tucanes de Tijuana: 2010–2019: Participation in major festivals

-2020-present
+2020–present

 After appearing in February 2020 at the SAP Center in San Jose, California along with Los Tigres del Norte, in March they performed on the second day of the Vive Latino Festival at the Foro Sol in Mexico City, an event that mainly hosts rock musicians.
 On September they gave a virtual concert from Tijuana for the national holidays.
-The free event, presented by the municipal president Arturo González Cruz, registered an audience of more than 300 000 live spectators and meant the return of the group to the city where they started their musical career after twelve years, since in 2008 they were banned by the then Secretary of Security Julián Leyzaola due to the content of some of their songs.
+The free event, presented by the municipal president Arturo González Cruz, registered an audience of more than 300 000 live spectators and meant the return of the group to the city where they started their musical career after twelve years.
+In 2008, members of the band were banned from Tijuana by the then Secretary of Security Julián Leyzaola due to the content of some of their songs.
+In 2023, the ban was lifted by the city with an announcement that they would play their first show in the city in 15 years.
 On December 30, 2020 Joel Higuera, accordionist of the band between 1987 and 2002, died of a heart attack.

 On August 25, 2021 the band was invited by the San Diego Padres to throw out the first pitch at the game they played against the Los Angeles Dodgers at Petco Park in San Diego.
 In the event they promote a free concert at the same venue, which was held on September 26 of the same year as part of the Hispanic Heritage Month.